PersistenceForever/DSM/README.md

 * WQ : see in `dataset/` ;
 * PQ : see in `dataset/` ;

 ## How to run
-(1) Create a folder to store results.
+(1) process dataset Create a folder to store results.
 ```
 $ mkdir output_WQ
 ```